SendiAp/Remaining/README.md

-## Past, present, and future walked into a bar....
-It was tense.
+## My wife is on a tropical fruit diet, the house is full of stuff.
+It is enough to make a mango crazy.